John FitzPatrick, 2nd Earl of Upper Ossory: Early life

 Hon.
 John FitzPatrick was born in 1745 at his family's home in Berkeley Square, Mayfair, the eldest son of John FitzPatrick, 2nd Baron Gowran, and Lady Evelyn (née Leveson-Gower, pronounced Lewson Gore; daughter of John Leveson-Gower, 1st Earl Gower).
 He had a younger brother Richard, who also became a noted statesman and soldier, and two younger sisters, Lady Mary and Lady Louisa.

 Her father was created Earl of Upper Ossory in 1751 but died in 1758, at which point the teenager succeeded to his father's titles of Earl of Upper Ossory and Baron Gowran.
-As there were both titles in the Irish peerage, he was not entitled to a seat in the British House of Lords.
+As there were both titles in the Irish peerage, he was not entitled to a seat in the British House of Lords (but he had a seat in the Irish House of Lords, until the Act of Union in 1800).

 His mother remarried to politician Richard Vernon and had at least two more children with him.

 Career

 In 1767, FitzPatrick was elected to the House of Commons for Bedfordshire, a seat he held until 1794.

 He was also Lord Lieutenant of Bedfordshire from 1771 to 1818.
 He had been appointed a captain in the Bedfordshire Militia when it was reformed in 1760 during the Seven Years' War, and assumed the colonelcy of the disembodied regiment when he became Lord Lieutenant of Bedfordshire.
 The regiment was embodied again for home defence during the American War of Independence and the French Revolutionary War.
 He gave up the colonelcy on 25 June 1795 while remaining lord lieutenant.

 In 1794, he was given the title of Baron Upper Ossory, of Ampthill in the County of Bedford, in the Peerage of Great Britain, which gave him a seat in the House of Lords.

 In 1763, Fitzpatrick was in Italy with the bibliophile Topham Beauclerk, where he bought old-master paintings and commissioned paintings from Gavin Hamilton.
 His is also thought to have been a patron of John Higton, given his depiction of Dogs at Ampthill Park in 1810.